tensorlayer/TensorLayer/docs/user/development.rst

 ~~~~~~~~

 Look through the GitHub issues for bug reports.
 Anything tagged with "bug" is
 open to whoever wants to implement it.
-If you discover a bug in TuneLayer you can
+If you discover a bug in TensorLayer you can
 fix yourself, by all means feel free to just implement a fix and not report it
 first.